babicaja/jwt-4laravel/README.md

     ```
 - Token Managers

+    There are three Token Managers:
+    - `\JWT4L\Token\Generator` is responsible for JWT creation
+    - `JWT4L\Token\Validator` validates the provided JWT against the `Checks`
-    There are two Token Managers. `\JWT4L\Token\Generator` is responsible for JWT creation and the `\JWT4L\Token\Parser` does the validation and parsing of JWTs.
-Both of the Token Managers are bound to Laravel's Service Container which allows you to inject them into constructors or method calls.
+    - `\JWT4L\Token\Parser` does the parsing of JWT

+    All of the Token Managers are bound to Laravel's Service Container which allows you to inject them into constructors or method calls.

     > Example of Token Manager usage
     ```php